Amplifon/Sounds-of-Street-View-Framework/README.md

 The length of time to wait between each loop of the sound.
 This is a length of time in milliseconds so a 1 second pause between each loop would have a pause value of 1000.

+#### Guide to placing sounds

+By adding **"?dev=true"** to the end of your URL, you will be able to see the markers which are normally invisible in your application.
+To start, once you have a street view location, give a sound the same **lat** and **long** values as this location, then find it by walking away from your start position.

+You can then drag any marker around and place it where the sound is being emitted from.
+The JSON code to insert for this sound will update in the panel, ready to copy and paste into your file.
+It's important to get positioning accurate so that a sound is heard from the correct source - so walk around the marker, as near as possible and keep dragging and dropping till it seems as close as possible.
+In the best scenario, walk 'on' the sound source and drag the marker to your feet.

 #### Debugging your JSON file

 If you are unfamiliar with writing JSON then it can be frustrating as a simple comma in the wrong